Group topologies on automorphism groups of homogeneous structures: Zariski topology

 A system of equations (inequalities) is just the conjunction of finitely many equations (inequalities).
 It can be checked that the collection of all sets of solutions of systems of inequalities over $G$ is the base of a topology on $G$ known as the Zariski topology, which we will denote by $\tau_Z$.

-As mentioned before, according to a result of Guaghan in \cite{Gua} in the group $S_\infty$ the Zariski topology is the same as the standard topology and hence a group topology.
-In \cite{BGP} the same result is generalized to subgroups of $S_\infty$.
-Here we investigate the Zariski topology for the automorphim groups of some homogeneous countable structures including the automorphism groups of Fra\"iss\'e limit structures of free-amalgamtion classes and rational Urysohn spaces (bounded and unbounded).
+As mentioned in the introduction, according to a result of Gaughan in \cite{Gua} for the group $S_\infty$ the Zariski topology is the same as the standard topology and hence a group topology.
+Later, in \cite{BGP} the same is shown for every subgroup of $S_\infty$, containing all permutations of finite support.
+Here, we investigate the Zariski topology for the automorphim groups of some homogeneous countable structures including the automorphism groups of Fra\"iss\'e limit structures of free amalgamation classes and rational Urysohn spaces (bounded and unbounded).